2012 AFC Challenge Cup qualification: Qualifying group stage

 In the group stage, the 16 teams were divided into four groups of four teams each playing a single round-robin tournament (league system).
 This included the 12 highest ranked automatically qualified teams and the four qualifiers from the playoff round.
 The original match days were 20–31 March 2011.
 The top two teams in each group qualified for the final tournament.
 On 18 February 2011, the AFC announced that the hosts for each group were: Myanmar for Group A, Malaysia for Group B, Maldives for Group C, and Nepal for Group D; with match dates on 21, 23 and 25 March 2011.

 However, for Group D, the All Nepal Football Association proposed the hosting rights since the end of December 2010, which the AFC had endorsed.
 The fixtures were also scheduled to take place from 21 to 25 March but on 7 February 2011 it was announced that the qualifiers had to be postponed due to the unavailability of the main stadium (Dasarath Rangasala Stadium) due to a wrestling event.
-The fixtures were then been set to 7 to 11 April 2011.
+The fixtures were then set to 7 to 11 April 2011.

 The teams were ranked according to points (3 points for a win, 1 point for a tie, 0 points for a loss) and tie breakers are in following order: